Ilansos/Terraform_Modules/README.md

 - Subnets Module: Configures subnets within a VPC, including CIDR blocks and routing.
 - Users Module: Manages IAM users and their permissions.
 - VPC Module: Sets up a Virtual Private Cloud with associated components like subnets and route tables.
+- SSL Module: Uploads SSL certificates to AWS to be used in the Load Balancer Module
+- Load Balancer Module: Configures a load balancer between 2 or more EC2 hosting web servers
+- RDS Database Module: Configures a Postgres database with customizables parameters.

 ## How To